mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 a malicious server could cause a client to send packets to a victim.
 A countermeasure similar to {{Section 21.5.3 of QUIC-TRANSPORT}} is to limit the packets that are sent to a non-validated additional addresses.

+Given that a server can provide additional addresses at any point in time, a malicious server could overload a client and direct it against many addresses.
+To alleviate this, a client can choose to limit the number of addresses it keeps track of and the frequency at which it considers them.

 A client MUST NOT send non-probing frames to an additional address prior to validating that address.
 The generic measures described in {{Section 21.5.6 of QUIC-TRANSPORT}}